mjc239/mjc239.github.io/_posts/2021-01-24-animal-crossing-turnips-2.md

 ## Outstanding questions

-Now that we've shown that the optimal thresholds are indeed the 'play on' expectations, and found a rather simply looking (albeit non-linear) first order recurrence governing these, a few questions come to mind.
+Now that we've shown that the optimal thresholds are indeed the 'play on' expectations, and found a rather simple looking (albeit non-linear) first order recurrence governing these, a few questions come to mind.

 ### Other test cases